 Skip to main content

 Under the direction of Prabhu Pingali, TCI has experienced rapid growth since its inception in 2013.
-TCI’s research team consists of 14 Ph.D. students from six departments across Cornell, as well as four master’s students, three postdoctoral associates, three research associates, and six faculty fellows.
+TCI’s research team consists of Ph.D. students from various departments across Cornell, as well as master’s students, postdoctoral associates, research associates, and faculty fellows.
 (Information on the TCI Research Team is available here.)

 Prabhu has brought the food systems approach to the forefront in understanding agricultural development and nutrition.
 The food systems approach aims to create new opportunities and capabilities for increasing farm production and productivity, reduce malnutrition and improve labor productivity, and facilitate greater structural transformation to reduce inequality.
 TCI has brought its food systems approach to its work in more than six states in India, impacting over 210 villages and 36,500 households.
 TCI promotes a more nutrition-sensitive food system in India through 1) agriculture interventions which explicitly incorporate nutrition outcomes (such as diversification from staple grains into more nutritious pulses, vegetables, and livestock products); 2) enabling agriculture policies to promote the availability and affordability of food diversity through research and evidence (such as policy-informing research studies, policy-influencing research products, and national/state level events to engage policymakers); and building leadership in food, nutrition, and agriculture by increasing the capacity of key players (such as NGO partners, corporate social responsibility stakeholders, and researchers).

-TCI has an impressive publication record for the past five years, including three books; 23 journal articles, book chapters, and other publications; and 14 policy briefs.
-Prabhu’s latest book, authored in collaboration with his postdoctoral associates, is, “Transforming Food Systems for a Rising India.”
+TCI has an impressive publication record, which includes many books, journal articles, book chapters, and other publications; as well as several policy briefs.
+Prabhu’s book, authored in collaboration with his postdoctoral associates, “Transforming Food Systems for a Rising India,” has been downloaded over 150 thousand times.
 Published by Palgrave McMillan, the book has been exceptionally well received by the academic and development policy communities in India and major donor countries and has had a significant impact on policy discussions on agricultural and food systems contributions to reducing malnutrition in India.
 The book discusses the processes, policies, institutions, and technologies needed for transforming India’s food systems, arguing in favor of moving away from India’s traditional focus on increasing the production of staple grains, especially wheat and maize, and towards a food system that promotes diversity and nutritional quality.
 Improved accessibility of more nutritious foods can simultaneously address the chronic and persistent problem of undernutrition, as well as the emerging obesity epidemic.

 TCI also made significant contributions to the gender and nutrition literature through three publications based on intensive fieldwork and rigorous empirical analysis.
 TCI researchers showed a causal link between women’s empowerment and their nutritional status as measured by iron deficiency.
 They also demonstrated that empowered women tend to enhance their nutritional status (and that of their households) through more judicious market purchases of diverse foods that have higher quality and nutritive values.
 Finally, TCI provided a field-based critique of the Women’s Empowerment in Agriculture Index and guided its application in the Indian context.